penguinite/onbox/README.md

 You can generate documentation by running `nimble docs`, this will generate HTML documentation in a separate directory named `htmldocs`

-When it comes to importing a module into your app, you should have this library installed and you should use this snippet:
+When it comes to importing a module into your app, you should have this library installed and you should use these snippets:

 ```
 import pothole/MODULE # Replace module with your module obviously...